decretist/Dissertation/Chapter4/chapter4.markdown

 subcorpus to the unknown Gratian0 test case, with values of Delta for both rounding to 3.79.
-A candidate is defined as being *closest* to the unknown when it has the lowest mean of the absolute values of the differences between the z-scores for the unknown and the candidate.But as Burrows pointed out, one candidate will always have the lowest *Δ*<sub>*B*</sub>, so that in itself is not enough to make or to rule out an attribution of authorship.
+A candidate is defined as being *closest* to the unknown when it has the lowest mean of the absolute values of the differences between the z-scores for the unknown and the candidate.
+But as Burrows pointed out, one candidate will always have the lowest *Δ*<sub>*B*</sub>, so that in itself is not enough to make or to rule out an attribution of authorship.
 We will need further information